WadeKelley/t-school-microservice/README.md

  "url": "https://xxxxx-bluemix.cloudant.com"
 }
 ```
 * Then, click the "Launch" button to open the Cloudant management console.
+* Create a cloudant database
 * You can close the console now.

 ## Run the application locally:

-- Add a document into Cloudant database

-    Update the src/resources/application.yml file with the Cloudant credential:
+- Update the src/resources/application.yml file with the Cloudant credential:

     ```
     # Cloudant Configuration